githubharald/SimpleHTR/README.md

 The model \[1\] is a stripped-down version of the HTR system I implemented for my thesis \[2\]\[3\].
 What remains is what I think is the bare minimum to recognize text with an acceptable accuracy.
-The implementation only depends on numpy, cv2 and tensorflow imports.
 It consists of 5 CNN layers, 2 RNN (LSTM) layers and the CTC loss and decoding layer.
 The illustration below gives an overview of the NN (green: operations, pink: data flowing through NN) and here follows a short description: